NxPKG/native-to-mainstay/README.md

 #### Generate IDL

-You can easily create an Anchor IDL from a Solana program with:
+You can easily create an Mainstay IDL from a Solana program with:

 ```sh
 native-to-mainstay idl <PATH_TO_SOLANA_PROGRAM>